BlackSealsnet/set_winrm-certificate/README.md

 ## Description

 **set_winrm-certificate.ps1** is a Windows PowerShell script that will search for certificate in local certificate store and use it for Windows Remote Management to enable HTTPS for WinRM.
+This is maybe for Windows Admin Center and the settings to require WinRM over HTTPS.
 During the process any old HTTPS-Listener for WinRM will be removed and the new HTTPS-Listener will be created with new certificate for domain controller or domain member.
+If there are special certificates, which contains "Cluster" or "Hyper-V" in the friendly name, then it will use that one.
+Is maybe also for Windows Admin Center and cluster management (certificate should contain all cluster nodes and the cluster name).

 ## Requirement

 * The local certificate store should contain a certificate that is available according to the role of the system.
 The script use different search strings for domain controller or domain computer.
 * Domain computers are checked separately to see if there are special certificates for the Windows Hyper-V role.
 In addition, a check is also performed to see if it is a cluster node.
 This is done purely on the basis of the certificate name.
 It looks for 'Hyper-V' or 'Cluster' in the friendly name.
+In a Cluster configuration the same certificate on all cluster nodes should be the same SAN-certificate, which contains the hostname of all cluster nodes and the cluster name as dns name.
+In that way you are able to use it for example for Hyper-V replication service or to access the cluster through Windows Admin Center.
+* If there is more than one possible certificate, the one with the longest validity period is used.

 ## Quick Start